-Greece is near West Asia, and at the edge of Europe.
-Being outsiders, though, has given people who live there more freedom to experiment with new ideas and new ways of doing things, to combine old ideas in new ways.
+Being outsiders has given people who live there more freedom to experiment with new ideas and new ways of doing things, to combine old ideas in new ways.
 A lot of new ideas – like organized troops of soldiers, democracy, theater, and logical proofs – have come from Greece.

-People first began to move to Greece about 55,000 BC (57,000 years ago).
-By about 6000 BC people in Greece began to farm their food and settle down in villages.
+Modern people first began to move to Greece from West Asia about 55,000 BC (57,000 years ago).
+By about 6000 BC more people arrived; these people farmed their food and settled down in villages.
 Then there began to be more and more people living in Greece.
 Sometime around 2000 BC, Indo-European invaders came to Greece from Central Asia, bringing with them the use of bronze, the potter’s wheel, and the Greek language.

 After Alexander’s death, Greece was never strong enough to form her own empire again, and instead by 146 BC became part of the Roman Empire.
 When the Roman Empire fell in 476 AD, Greece continued to be part of the Byzantine Empire, and then transitioned in 1453 AD into the Ottoman Empire – yet another conquest by West Asians.

 Oxford First Ancient History, by Roy Burrell and Peter Connolly (1997).
 Lively interviews and pictures make the ancient Mediterranean come to life.
 For teens.